People with PAD have greater risk

 PDAS (Pain Disability Assessment Scale)

 Although it is difficult to quantify pain, it is possible to quantify the level or degree of pain.
+(The information may be used for treatment or research)

 Reference: Japan Medical Association Journal) 2009; 138(3): 572-573